 So, seven months on, it’s time to share some of my experiences and learnings from my first time in India, in the hope that they will be of benefit to those out there who share the longing to make their first foray into Incredible India.

-Leave your expectations on the plane.
+2. Leave your expectations on the plane.
 Expect the unexpected.
 Etc. It’s one thing to read about India in books and see pictures.
 It’s another to be there.
-Prime example: the Taj Mahal (a must for any visitor to the mother land).
+Prime example: the Taj Mahal (a must for any visitor, despite its overburdening popularity).
 No matter how many pictures of the Taj Mahal we’ve all seen, there is nothing that prepares you for the actual beauty of this place.
 Glistening white in the morning sunshine, rising from the misty river banks behind.
 Just like the Taj, first time India is an experience best enjoyed without expectations and pre-judgements.
 If you were to arrive preparing to be scammed out of everything you have, you might just meet some of the kindest people ever instead.

 Above: Jama Masjid, Old Delhi.

 The rosier side of train travel is the relative comfort of the sleeper carriages (for less ‘hassle’ go for 3 tier AC as opposed to the non AC option) and above all the opportunity to meet and talk to people—you’ll find that many Indians are happy to have an opportunity to practise their English and are curious to know more about you and chat.
 Trains can fill up quickly so advance booking is recommended and booking can be a challenge—if you’re tight on time and need to get to specific places on a schedule it is well worth looking into using a travel agent to book trains for you since online booking is not possible.
-The ever helpful man in seat 61 has tips on this.
+Trains are also safe for solo female travellers.

 Above: Bandhavgarh National Park (where we were lucky enough to see a tiger)

-You don’t have to go it alone.
+6. You don’t have to go it alone.
 India is not always the easiest place for solo female travellers, but there are plenty of alternatives – from meeting up with other travellers in major tourist hubs in India, to joining an organised tour.
-I used Intrepid for my trip and had an amazing experience—our trains were pre-booked, cutting hassle, we benefited from having a great local guide, and got to see places that were off the beaten path.
+I used Intrepid for my trip and had an amazing experience.
+G Adventures also offer very similar trips.
+Our trains were pre-booked, cutting hassle, we benefited from having a great local guide, and got to see places that were off the beaten path.
 As a female traveller, covering up makes a huge difference to how you may be approached: always cover shoulders and knees, and investing in Indian dress (not a saree, which is not usually appropriate for non-Indian women to wear, but a tunic or salwar kameez is) can help you to blend in a little more.

 Above: Me at the beautiful Taj Mahal.